-Benefits include medical, dental, disability and life insurance, and a retirement plan for all full-time regular employees.
-Part-time employees who work at least 20 hours per week are eligible to participate in benefit plans under a prorated cost sharing arrangement.
+Benefits include medical, dental, disability and life insurance, as well as a pension plan for all full-time regular employees.
+Part-time employees who work at least 20 hours per week are eligible to participate in benefit plans under a prorated cost-sharing arrangement.